Bashar-Owainat/project-tooling/task1.md

 - Here in Jordan, we don't have a lot of web pages to order food online so we decided to create a web page that gathers restaurants in one place to make the process of ordering food easier.
 User and system requirements
-1. There is a div for each restaurant category in the home page.
+1. There should be an image each restaurant in the home page.
-2. Once the user clicks on the image of their favourite restaurant it opens the page for that restaurant.
+2. The system should send the user to the restaurant's page when they click on it.
-3. The user can find the menu in each restaurant page.
+3. The user should find a menu in each page for the restaurants.
-4. The shopping cart can be checked by the user.
+4. The user should have the ability to check their cart.
-5. The user can see the total of all meals
+5. The user should have the ability to see the total of all prices.

 ## 1.2
 2. Since the success of each project is often associated with many risks, you need to identify areas of risk related to the successful completion of your application